-Mountain of Salt is an ongoing body of work comprised of found images, appropriated text and digital shape collage which initially responded to our current narrative.
-Since Covid-19 unfolded in the UK and across the world, I like many others have become acutely aware of the landscape in which we are living in, where everything has felt amplified.
-We cling to the news for updates, statistics and curves; and in our own ways analysing the myriad forms of information.
-It highlights the way in which language, words and speech have a physical presence, a bearing upon us and carry weight.
-The connotations can be overwhelming at times.
+Mountain of Salt Mountain of Salt (2020) is an ongoing series comprised of found images, appropriated text and digital shape collages, initially conceptualised as a human response to the unfolding of covid-19.
+Since the pandemic gripped the world, I like many others became acutely aware of the landscape in which we are living in, where everything has felt amplified; clinging to the news for updates, statistics and curves and in our own ways analysing the myriad forms of information being shared with us.
+It highlights the way words and speech have a physical presence, a bearing upon us and carry weight.

 Found photograph, appropriated text and digital shapes

 Shortlisted for the 7th Singapore International Photography Festival (2020)